Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-hello-world/master/socket.yml --name hello_world

     In such scenario - you do not need even clone the repository to your local machine.
-The name here is neede - because under the hood empty Custom Socket is created - and code fetch from repository is done asynchronously in second step.
+The name here is needed - because under the hood empty Custom Socket is created - and code fetch from repository is done asynchronously in second step.